pirica/wordtohtml/README.md

 ## UPDATE NOTES

+Version 2.1.7 - Modified to clear a lot of php Warning Messages that appear in some environments

 Version 2.1.6 - Will now work on up to (at least) php 8.1

 Version 2.1.5 - Various enhancements.
 1. Will now operate much faster.
 Previously, was often several seconds, now will give the output in a fraction of a second. - 2.
 Will now recognise Drop Capitals. - 3.
 Will now recognise a Cross-Reference link in the document. - 4.
 Text formatting now implemented in the Footnotes and endnotes. - 5.
 Rectified a bug where sometimes hyperlinks were not recognised properly in footnotes and endnotes.